laixintao/iredis/README.md

 - Support `--encode=utf-8`, to decode Redis' bytes responses.
 - Command hint on bottom, include command syntax, supported redis version, and time complexity.
 - Offcial docs with built-in `HELP` command, try `HELP SET`!
+- Writen in pure Python, but IRedis was packaged into a single binary with [PyOxidizer](https://github.com/indygreg/PyOxidizer), you can use cURL to download and run, it just works, even you don't have a Python interpreter.
 - For full features, please see: [iredis.io/show](https://www.iredis.io/show/)

 ## Install